-Confirming previous observations [6], we have described the gut microbiome regional specificity, which needs to be considered before using the gut microbiome for the stratification of patients or for designing intervention studies.
+Confirming previous observations [6], we have described the gut microbiome regional specificity, which needs to be considered before using the gut microbiome for patient stratification or designing intervention studies.
 Beyond previous observations, our function-based analysis indicates that the western-enriched bacteria might dominate the gut microbial community, with the associated production of antimicrobial peptides and homoserine lactone, thus potentially inhibiting their competitors.

 The physiological changes caused by disease might partly explain why some diseases have a pronounced compositional imbalance while others do not.
-Diseases affecting the bowel and CRC show a high species enrichment while some diseases affecting other body parts tend to produce smaller imbalances.
+Diseases affecting the bowel and CRC show a high species enrichment, while some diseases affecting other body parts tend to produce smaller imbalances.
 Some other factors might also be involved in the magnitude of the imbalance, for example, the changes in diet[52], [53] or the use of drugs for treating the disease [54]–[56]).

-The loss of species actively contributing to maintain a healthy gut environment could increase the host’s vulnerability to further health complications.
+The loss of species actively contributing to maintaining a healthy gut environment could increase the host’s vulnerability to further health complications.
 For example, we observed some of the more frequently depleted species have been described as butyrate producers.
-Butyrate has been associated with beneficial effects in the colon such as inhibition of inflammation, reinforcing the epithelial barrier and decreasing oxidative stress [57].
-Conversely, some of the enriched species might induce disease pathology, by leading to new infections, potentiating the disease symptoms and even weakening the immune response.
+Butyrate has been associated with beneficial effects in the colon, such as inhibition of inflammation, reinforcing the epithelial barrier and decreasing oxidative stress [57].
+Conversely, some enriched species might induce disease pathology by leading to new infections, potentiating the disease symptoms and even weakening the immune response.
 Some reports suggest F. nucleatum promotes CRC development and metastasis[58], [59].
-However, here we do not find a similar link between this species and CRC.
-A previous report found Flavonifractor plautii, a species we found enriched in 6 cohorts, suppresses Th2 immune responses in mice[60] which leads us to speculate that this species could exert a similar effect in the humans.
+However, here we have not found a similar link between this species and CRC.
+A previous report found Flavonifractor plautii, a species we found enriched in 6 cohorts, suppresses Th2 immune responses in mice[60] which leads us to speculate that this species could exert a similar effect in humans.
 The Pan-MGAS we present shows a clear bias toward CRC studies due to the greater number of these studies.
 We expect new studies released in the future to include more countries and diseases that will help to update our analyses and balance out this bias.
 It is interesting to note that many of the species identified in our analyses as either enriched or depleted in disease states are more commonly associated with the oral cavity.
 This is particularly true of the representatives of the Streptococcus genus.
 Many of the streptococcal species identified here are members of the viridans group streptococci – a diverse group that has members who have been associated with disease and poly microbial infection (e.g. S. anginosus, associated with liver and soft tissue abscesses [61], as well as members that have been proposed for use as probiotics (e.g. S. salivarus ([62], [63];)